wxWidgets/wxWidgets/docs/gtk/readme.txt

 are not present in the GTK+ version used.

 wxWidgets 2.9.4 adds support for GTK+ 3, which can be enabled with configure option --with-gtk=3.
-Note that this port is still in development and may have significant bugs or missing features, and should be considered experimental.

-wxWidgets 2.8 still supports GTK+ 1.2, but no developement is done on that port anymore and support for GTK+ 1.2 will probably be dropped entirely.
-Indeed, one of the major steps in the developement cycle leading up to wxWidgets 2.8 was that the codebase for GTK+ 1.2 and GTK+ 2.0 were separated so that improvements and clean-ups to the GTK+ 2.0 port could be done without caring for GTK+ 1.2.
+wxWidgets 2.8 still supports GTK+ 1.2, but no development is done on that port anymore and support for GTK+ 1.2 will probably be dropped entirely.
+Indeed, one of the major steps in the development cycle leading up to wxWidgets 2.8 was that the codebase for GTK+ 1.2 and GTK+ 2.0 were separated so that improvements and clean-ups to the GTK+ 2.0 port could be done without caring for GTK+ 1.2.